-Income tax expense for YTD 2021 was \$9.1 million compared with \$6.0 million for YTD 2020.
-Our effective tax rate is close to the statutory rate of 26.5% for both YTD 2021 and YTD 2020 after removing the effect of non-deductible share-based compensation expenses.
+Income tax expense for YTD 2021 was \$13.1 million compared with \$9.5 million for YTD 2020.
+Our effective tax rate is close to the statutory rate of 26.5% for both YTD 2021 and YTD 2020 after removing the effect of non-deductible share-based compensation expenses and the share of profit of our equity-accounted investee, net of tax.